Kern000/proj3-frontend/README.md

 <h4> Project Introduction </h4>

 The task is to create a user-friendly e-commerce website for a shop owner to list their products on the webpage.
-This project will take on the task of bringing e-commerce capabilities to the literary industry, providing an alternative to the region constrained Amazon KDP, allowing indie writers to list their literary works for sale – be it books, web novels, short stories, poems, or manuscripts.
+This project will take on the task of bringing e-commerce capabilities to the literary industry, providing an alternative to the region-constrained Amazon KDP, allowing indie writers to list their literary works for sale – be it books, web novels, short stories, poems, or manuscripts.

 Frontend React Live link of this project can be found: <a href="https://singular-jalebi-389fbc.netlify.app/#/"> Here </a><br />
 Backend codes of this project can be found in this repo: <a href="https://github.com/Kern000/project-three-backend"> Here </a>